theoutfield/sc_sncn_motorcontrol/module_pwm/doc/index.rst

 .. important:: It is assumed that you are using :ref:`SOMANET Base <somanet_base>` and your app includes the required **board support** files for your SOMANET device.

+.. seealso:: You might find useful the :ref:`SOMANET General PWM Demo <app_demo_general_pwm>` app, which illustrates the use of some parts of this module.

 1. First, add all the :ref:`SOMANET Motor Control <somanet_motor_control>` modules to your app Makefile.

     ::